 |1||Ice Axe||Chamonix Rent – not rented as per guides advise|

 |6||Light equipment carabineers||Qxking aluminium 8cm + Elliot Micro 6|

 I have been happy with each and every piece listed above however I want to highlight 2 items I really loved:

 The ultralight Sea to Summit Ultra-Sil Dry Daypack for the summit push really worked well.
 It did carry everything I needed not adding any extra weight.
 The 90g weight is only possible because it comes without any pads which you normally expect to be part of a comfy backpack.
-But under the circumstance where you have already sever layers on you they were absolutely unnecessary.
-I have been able to attach the crampons to it or carry squeeze the down jacket into it.
+But under the circumstance where you have already several layers on you they were absolutely unnecessary.
+I have been able to attach the crampons to it or squeeze the down jacket into it.

 The Camelbak Chute 1l spout is perfect for drinking without splashing water all over my face.

 Although the Ice Axe was tagged as obligatory item at the end it has been up to the guide to decide if you need to take it or not.
 Luckily I new it early enough and did not rent/carry it.
 Also I did not miss it at any time – except for a cool summit picture maybe 🙂